Help Center

 Even free Elementor offers some templates for sections and pages, not to mention plenty of them in PRO.
 Add to it a lot of third-party libraries, and we get a tremendous collection.

 Bricks also has a library, but it’s made by the community, which means that not all templates are professional.
-Also, the number of them is incomparably less.
+Also, the number of them is incomparably less, but some of them are really good – check our collection here.

 🏆 And the winner is: Elementor.